Services

 Examples may include:

-• Forensic Psychologist expert witness assessments for court and prison purposes (medico-legal) e.g. sex offender risk assessment, violence risk assessment such as HCR-20 v3, domestic violence risk assessment e.g. SARA.
+• Forensic Psychologist expert witness assessments for court and prison purposes (medico-legal) e.g. sex offender risk assessment, violence risk assessment such as HCR-20v3, domestic violence risk assessment e.g. SARAv3, sexual risk assessment such as RSVPv2.
 Please take a look at our dedicated page on assessments.

 • Assessment of risk of offenders or alleged offenders (e.g. risk of violence or sexual violence) and those accused of offences.

-• Assessment of cognitive functioning (exploring learning or intellectual disability) and memory deficits e.g. WAIS-IV of adults and children.
+• Assessment of cognitive functioning (exploring learning or intellectual disability) and memory deficits e.g. WAIS-IV, WMS-IV.

 • Formulation of links between mental health or personality and offending risk.